mmolenda/missalemeum/README.md

 The application can also work without the API.
 In such a case it utilizes a limited set of [generated data files](missal1962/static/data).

+To run in this mode:

+* In [index.html](missal1962/static/index.html) change js config link from `js/conf-api.js` to `js/conf-static.js`.
-To run in this mode simply navigate to [static](missal1962/static) directory and serve the content using any http server, for example:
+* Navigate to [static](missal1962/static) directory and serve the content using any http server, for example:

 ```bash
 $ cd missal1962/static